 The total sensitivity index represents the expected amount of output variance that would remain unexplained (residual variance) if only X_i were left free to vary over its range, the value of all other variables being known.
-The usefulness of the ST_i is that it is possible to compute them without necessarily evaluating the single indices S_i (and higher order ones), making the analysis computationally affordable.
-The total sensitivity indices are generally used to identify unessential variables (i.e. those that have no importance neither singularly nor in combination with others) while building a model.
+The usefulness of the ST_i is that it is possible to compute them without necessarily evaluating the single indices S_i (and higher-order ones), making the analysis computationally affordable.
+The total sensitivity indices are generally used to identify unessential variables (i.e. those that have no importance either singularly or in combination with others) while building a model.
 The existence of large total effects relative to main effects implies the presence of interactions among model inputs.

 The BACCO method has already supplied useful insights in various disciplines and in various SA studies underlying the advantages of this approach (Kennedy and O'Hagan, 2001; Johnson et al., 2011; Kennedy et al., 2012; Parry et al., 2012).
 Petropoulos et al. (2009c) demonstrated for the first time the use of the BACCO method in performing a SA on SimSphere, providing an insight into the model structure.
-Later on Petropoulos et al. (2010) performed a comparative study of various emulators including BACCO GEM, investigating the effect of sampling method and size on the sensitivity of key target quantities simulated by SimSphere.
-Their results showed that the sampling size and method did affect the SA results in terms of absolute values, but had no dramatic bearing in identifying the most sensitive model inputs and their interactions, for model outputs on which SA was performed.
+Petropoulos et al. (2010) performed a comparative study of various emulators including BACCO GEM, investigating the effect of sampling method and size on the sensitivity of key target quantities simulated by SimSphere.
+Their results showed that the sampling size and method did affect the SA results in terms of absolute values, but had no bearing in identifying the most sensitive model inputs and their interactions, for model outputs on which SA was performed.

-Sensitivity analysis implementation
+3 Sensitivity analysis implementation

-To ensure consistency and comparability with previous analogous SA studies on Sim-Sphere, the BACCO GEM-SA was implemented herein along the lines of previous similar GSA studies applied to that model (Petropoulos et al., 2009c, 2010, 2013a-c).
-The only difference was the use of a different atmospheric sounding profile derived from a dissimilar location and season.
+To ensure consistency and comparability with previous analogous SA studies on SimSphere, the BACCO GEM-SA was implemented herein along the lines of previous similar GSA studies applied to that model (Petropoulos et al., 2009c, 2010, 2013b, c, d).
+The only difference was the use of a different atmospheric sounding profile derived from a different location and season.
 Thus, the sensitivity of the following SimSphere outputs was evaluated:

-- Daily Average Net Radiation (Rn{daily}) - Daily Average Latent Heat flux, (LE{daily}) - Daily Average Sensible Heat flux (H{daily}) - Daily Average Tair (Tair{daily}) - Daily Average Surface Moisture Availability (Modaily)

-- Daily Average Evaporative Fraction (EF{daily})

-Daily Average Non-Evaporative Fraction (NEF{daily})

-- Daily Average Radiometric Temperature (Trad{daily})
+- Daily Average Net Radiation ($\overline{Rn{daily}}$), - Daily Average Latent Heat flux ($\overline{LE{daily}}$), - Daily Average Sensible Heat flux $(\overline{H{\text{dailv}}})$, - Daily Average Tair (Tair{daily}), - Daily Average Surface Moisture Availability ($\overline{\text{Mo}{\text{daily}}}$), - Daily Average Evaporative Fraction (EF{daily}), - Daily Average Non-Evaporative Fraction (NEF{daily}), - Daily Average Radiometric Temperature (Trad{daily}).

-A design space of 400 SimSphere simulations was developed using the LP-tau 5 sampling method.
-In creating the input space from the 400 model runs, all Sim-Sphere inputs were allowed to vary, except those of the geographical location (latitude/longitude) and atmospheric profile, for which a priori real observations for the 7 August 2002 were used from the Loobos Carbo Europe site, located in The Netherlands (52°10'04.29" N. 5°44'38.25" E).
-In accordance to previous GSA studies on Sim-Sphere, GEM SA was implemented assuming both normal and uniform probability distribution functions (PDFs) for the inputs/outputs from the model.
-For all variables, the theoretical ranges of values were defined from the entire possible theoretical range which they could take in SimSphere parameterisation and each of the model outputs was exported at 11 a.m.
+A design space of 400 SimSphere simulations developed using the LP-tau sampling method.
+In creating the input space from the 400 model runs, all SimSphere inputs were allowed to vary, except those of the geographical location (latitude/longitude) and atmospheric profile (Fig. 2), for which a priori real observations for the 7 August 2002 were used from the Loobos CarboEurope site, located in the Netherlands (52°10'04.29'' N, 05°44'38.25'' E).
+In accordance with previous GSA studies on SimSphere, GEM-SA was implemented assuming both normal and uniform PDFs for the inputs/outputs from the model.
+For all variables, the theoretical ranges of values were defined from the entire possible theoretical range which they could take in SimSphere parameterisation (Table 1).
 The potential of co-variation between the parameters was assumed negligible, as in previous studies.
-In addition, the emulator performance was evaluated based on the "leave final 20% out" method offered in GEM-SA, again in accordance to previous GEM SA studies conducted to the model.
+In addition, the emulator performance was evaluated based on the "leave final 20% out" method offered in GEM-SA, again in accordance with previous GEM-SA studies conducted to the model.